NordicSemiconductor/pc-nrfconnect-docs/app_development.md

 ## Running

-Start nRF Connect for Desktop and it will automatically find the app in `~/.nrfconnect-apps/local` and display it in the list of all apps with a “local” underneath it.
-You can launch it from there.
+Start nRF Connect for Desktop.
+It will find all apps in `~/.nrfconnect-apps/local` and through the `package.json` in your project pick up the `dist/bundle.js` that was build before.
+Because of this, it display the app it in the list of all apps with a “local” underneath it and you can launch it from there.

 When you edit the source of the app and it is recompiled (probably by keeping `npm run dev` running), pressing `Ctrl+R` (Windows or Linux) or `Cmd+R` (macOS)